kcroker/dpsprep/README.md

 ## Installation

-The easiest way to obtain this package is to clone the repository.
+The easiest way to obtain `dpsprep` is to clone the repository.

 The tool depends on several Python libraries, which can easily be installed via `poetry`.